frhan/study/Java/OCP/8-IO.md

 It is also common to choose a power of 2 for the buffer size, since most underlying hardware is structured with file block and cache sizes that are a power of 2.

 ### The FileReader and FileWriter classes

+- Like the `FileInputStream` and `FileOutputStream` classes, the FileReader and FileWriter classes contain read() and write() methods, respectively.

+These methods read/write char values instead of byte values; although similar to what you saw with streams, the API actually uses an int value to hold the data so that -1 can be returned if the end of the file is detected.
 ### The BufferedReader and BufferedWriter Classes
+- Unlike `FileInputStream` and `FileReader`, where we used -1 to check for file termination of an int value, with `BufferedReader`, we stop reading the file when `readLine()` returns `null`.

 ### The ObjectInputStream and ObjectOutputStream Classes
+- The process of converting an in-memory object to a stored data format is referred to as _serialization_, with the reciprocal process of converting stored data into an object, which is known as _deserialization_.

+#### The Serializable Interface

 ### The PrintStream and PrintWriter Classes
 ### Review of Stream Classes